bizley/Yii-MultiMailer/README.md

     );

 This sets MultiMailer to send email using PHP mail() function with sender 'Your Website <from@yourwebsite.com>'.
-You can find more configuration examples in Examples folder (as soon as I add it).
+You can find more configuration examples in Examples folder.

 How to use it
 =============